ljl-geek/local-repo-cache/README.md

 Task 0)

 In order to write-test-write any of this, a working version of artifactory and mariadb has to be installed on the dev system.
 This is a non-trivial task.
-The artifactory software used is the open source version.
+The artifactory software used is the open source version, and requires tomcat, which threatens to clobber the existing web server on my system.
+The configuration for a minimal system is pretty complex, and overengineered.

 Artifactory supports multiple source repos and a virtual repo combining elements cherry picked from other repos.
+Great idea, but I'm not liking the Swiss army knife configs.

 Task 1)